Ueva/vg-ClueScrollHUD/README.md

 ![Screenshot of the Vulengate Clue Scroll HUD mod being used.](assets/demo.gif)

-**IMPORTANT:** *This project is **not** official endorsed by Vulengate.* Please do not contact Vulengate staff for support with using this mod, because they are not responsible for it whatsoever.
+**IMPORTANT:** *This project is **not** official endorsed by Vulengate.* <br>
+Please do not contact Vulengate staff for support with using this mod, because they are not responsible for it whatsoever.

 ---